This is the 27th post of a 50 article series for new marketers at B2B startups.

 2. Build a story by ordering the content into a list

-We want to keep nurturing a lead with our best content until they request a demo to speak to the sales team, thus becoming an MQL.
-Other goals might be to download a specific bottom-of-funnel content item, like a case study about our product.
+We want to keep nurturing a lead with your best content until they request a demo to speak to the sales team, thus becoming an MQL.
+Other goals might be to download a specific bottom-of-funnel content item, like a case study about your product.
 Either way, a nurture workflow should have a specific goal.
 Once a lead achieves that goal, they exit the nurture workflow and no longer receive those emails.

 4. Configure the workflow in the marketing automation system

 Setting up the workflow in the marketing automation system is simple.
-Within Hubspot, we can setup a Workflow > add emails with CTA buttons that link to content landing pages > add delays between each email (say for 7 days) > send the next email > repeat this process for however many weeks of content we have to nurture leads.
+Within Hubspot, you can setup a Workflow > add emails with CTA buttons that link to content landing pages > add delays between each email (say for 7 days) > send the next email > repeat this process for however many weeks of content you have to nurture leads.
 Here is what this looks like in Hubspot:

 5. Measure results and optimize